Genetics, Molecular Biology

 Fred Hutchinson Cancer Research Center

-Dr. Henikoff is also a member of the Basic Sciences Division at the Fred Hutchinson Cancer Research Center, Seattle, and an affiliate associate professor of genetics at the University of Washington, Seattle.
+Dr. Henikoff is also a member of the Basic Sciences Division at the Fred Hutchinson Cancer Research Center, Seattle, and an affiliate professor of genome sciences at the University of Washington, Seattle.

 Histones are homely proteins that make human life possible.
 They form the spools on which our 3 billion DNA base pairs are wound for safekeeping and selectively unwound when genes need to be expressed.
 DNA comes in an elegant double helix, while the four core histone proteins double up into an eight-armed, utilitarian clump.
 Until recently, the unglamorous histones were easy to underestimate.
 But appearances can be deceiving, says Steven Henikoff, a pioneer in unraveling the secret life of histones.